0n0w1c/Ore-ganizer/faq.md

 ## What effect will it have with other map presets?

-If active and left at its default settings, it will generate a few empty islands on Aquilo.
+If active and default settings, it will generate a few empty islands on Aquilo.
 You can experiment with the setting in the *Map Generator* using the *Preview* option.

 *Note:* The *Richness* slider has no effect.